fde-capu/cppneu/config.md

 # String : first string must be the name
-# string string string ... any other is part of the scale
+# string string string ... any other string is part of the scale
 # n|b|x		n:neuron|b:bias|x:axon
 # a|m|p|v	a:action|m:measure|p:physical|v:vital
 ## Expressors: